open-mmlab/mmcv/docs/build.md

 1. Lite version (without ops)

-   In this way, there does not exist any compilation.
+   In this way, no custom ops are compiled and mmcv is a pure python package.

 1. Full version (CPU ops)